sean2077/gopro-sdk-py/docs/quickstart.md

 ## Troubleshooting

-### Camera Not Found
+!!! warning "Camera Not Found"
     - Make sure Bluetooth is enabled on your computer
     - Ensure the camera is in pairing mode
     - Try moving closer to the camera
     - Check that no other app is connected to the camera

-### Connection Timeout
+!!! bug "Connection Timeout"
     - Increase timeout values in TimeoutConfig
     - Check WiFi signal strength for COHN
     - Restart the camera
     - Try reconnecting

-### Import Errors
+!!! failure "Import Errors"
     - Make sure you've installed the package: `uv sync`
     - Check that you're using Python 3.12 or higher
     - Try reinstalling dependencies: `uv sync --reinstall`

 ## Next Steps